-Some rain is possible depending on the season of the year but that will not cause you much problems because you are getting wet anyway.
+Some rain is possible depending on the season of the year but.
+Nevertheless that will not cause you much problems.
+You are getting wet anyway and is super hot.

 During summer, temperatures could reach around 40 degrees Celsius.

-Since most of the activities you could possibly do in the National Park or in the area of Misiones in general, is happening outside, you should have with you:
+Most of the activities you will do in the area are happening outside.
+You Must have with you:

-- Waterproof case/bag for ID, money, phone… (normally, you will get splashed more or less depending on the trail you take, excursion or how much you come close to the waterfall but you will hardly avoid getting wet so good idea is to protect at least personal documents, money, phone, camera…).
+Waterproof case/bag for ID, money, phone… Normally, you will get splashed more or less depending on the trail you take.
+It also vary with excursion or how much you come close to the waterfall.
+In any case you will hardly avoid getting wet.
+Hence it’s good idea to protect at least personal documents, money, phone and camera.

 - Sun cream with high factor protection

 - Bottle of water – drink a lot of it

 - Hat – you will be walking in the sun the whole day

 Umbrella– if you are really afraid of burning and getting wet (otherwise unnecessary)